gvanzin-allegheny/code-of-conduct/conduct.md

 ### Infractions

 Infractions are violations of the class conduct guide as specified by the unacceptable conduct sections.
+It is important that the conduct guide is upheld and acceptable conduct is followed in order to support a positive learning environment in the class and online.

-When a violation is committed, the violation is added to a point total and a penalty is given according to the total violation count received by the student.
-The point total is counted throughout the semester and is not removed until the class is over for the semester.
+When a violation is committed, the student is given a penalty for the total amount of violations commited during the semester.
+The only exception to this is that Honor Code violations, and the penalties associated with them, are handled and investigated by the Honor Committee.

-Each violation counts as 1 point.
-There are three levels for total violations committed; Level 1, 2, and 3.
-Level 3 consists of having 5 or more total violations while Level 2 deals with having 3 or more violations.
-Level 1 is anything below 3 violations.
-The higher the level, the more severe the penalty given.
+If you believe that a violation was given incorrectly or unfairly, it is possible to meet with the teaching assistants and the professor of the class to discuss with them a possible appeal for the violation.

-The levels and their penalties are as follows:
+Depending on the total amount of violations, the penalty given is decided based on a leveled system as follows:

 #### Acceptable Conduct